-Budgeted cost: £40,614
+Budgeted cost: £63,500 approx.

 Activity Evidence that supports this approach Challenge number(s) addressed We will use teaching assistants in Reception, KS1 and in KS2 to provide targeted additional support, consolidation and challenge to specific groups of identified children.
-Cost:£22,776 EEF (+4 months) Teaching assistant intervention, when deployed in a targeted manner can provide a large positive impact on the children.
-1, 2 Additional TA support for disadvantaged children with social, emotional & mental health needs to run Nurture sessions.
-Cost: £2,808 EEF (+ 4 months) Social and emotional learning interventions which target social and emotional learning seek to improve pupil's interaction with others and self management of emotions, rather than focussing directly on the academic or cognitive elements of learning.
-1, 3 Release time for our SENDCo to work with the families of disadvantaged children through Early Help Assessments.
-Cost:£10,530 EEF (+4 months) The children will benefit from the regular multi-agency meetings that address the children and family's needs when in crisis or needing extra support.
+EEF (+4 months) Teaching assistant intervention, when deployed in a targeted manner can provide a large positive impact on the children.
+1, 2 Release time for our SENDCos to work with the families of disadvantaged children through Early Help Assessments.
+EEF (+4 months) The children will benefit from the regular multi- agency meetings that address the children and family's needs when in crisis or needing extra support.
 This will ensure that the vulnerable children and their families have support to access the things they need which may include support for social, emotional, health, financial or housing needs.
 This will help to ensure that children are supported and provided with the best chance possible to have a healthy, happy and successful life.
 1, 2, 3 Sustaining and embedding Forest School provision in the use of the outdoor environment for educational purposes.
 Resources are required for us to achieve this.
 EEF (unclear although there are certainly elements of metacognition and self-regulation within Forest School which the EEF rate as +7 months) To provide a trained Forest school teacher to work with each class teacher to plan and deliver Forest School activities to the whole school over the term and the year.
 The activities will be linked to what the children are currently learning in other curriculum areas.
-1, 2

-Cost: £2,000 Children will have the opportunity to learn in an outdoor environment.
+Children will have the opportunity to learn in an outdoor environment.
 They will learn how to handle risks and most importantly to use their own initiative to solve problems and co-operate with each other.
-To subsidise some transportation costs and the partial cost of trips and events.
+1, 2 To subsidise swimming for Years 3,4,5 & 6 To support our community with the cost of swimming lessons and transport to ensure pupils benefit from attending.
+To subsidise transportation costs and the partial cost of trips and events.
 To support our community with the cost of school trips/ activities to ensure pupils benefit from enrichment activities and wider experiences.
-1, 3 Cost: £2,500
+1, 3

-Total budgeted cost: £68,276
+Total budgeted cost: £79,000 approx.